yamada-kd/Nepal/README.md

 Dfnn computes inference of derivative free neural network with CMA-ES.
 Using the program, the parameters for Nepal was obtained.
 To compile the program, your computer requires a library "eigen3" installed and C++ compiler.

 ## Reference
-Yamada KD, Derivative free neural network for optimizing scoring function of dynamic programming of pairwise profile alignment, Algorithms for molecular biology, in revision, 2017
+Yamada KD, Optimizing scoring function of dynamic programming of pairwise profile alignment using derivative free neural network, bioRxiv, 182493, 2017